openvinotoolkit/open_model_zoo/models/public/mobilenet-yolo-syg/mobilenet-yolo-syg.md

 - `box_score` - confidence of detection box in [0,1] range
 - `class_no_1`,...,`class_no_9` - probability distribution over the classes in the [0,1] range, multiply by confidence value to get confidence of each class

+## Download a Model and Convert it into Inference Engine Format
+You can download models and if necessary convert them into Inference Engine format using the Model Downloader and other automation tools as shown in the examples below.
+An example of using the Model Downloader: python3 <omz_dir>/tools/downloader/downloader.py --name <model_name>
+An example of using the Model Converter: python3 <omz_dir>/tools/downloader/converter.py --name <model_name>

 ## Legal Information

 The original model is distributed under the following